Get insider access

 Sony WH-1000XM4 Wireless

 The Sony WH-1000XM4 Wireless are better over-ear headphones than the Beats Studio3 Wireless.
-While both headphones are comfortable, the Sony are better built and have a more neutral default sound profile, which some users may prefer, and their ANC does a significantly better job of cutting down ambient noise around you.
+While both headphones are comfortable, the Sony are better built and their ANC does a significantly better job of cutting down ambient noise around you.
 They also have a longer-lasting continuous battery life, and their companion app offers a graphic EQ and presets to help adjust their sound to your liking.
 However, the Beats have a W1 chip, so you can seamlessly pair them with other Apple devices.

 Beats Studio Wireless